johanley/special-relativity-core/README.md

 **Elbow boost** is used instead of *non-collinear pair of boosts.*

+**Corner boost** is an elbow-boost with an angle of 90 degrees between boosts (as seen in the intermediate grid).

 **Silberstein rotation** is used instead of *Thomas-Wigner rotation*.

 **Flattening** is used instead of *Lorentz-Fitgerald contraction*.